 Please find our advice on self-care for survivors who have previously experienced abuse and violence here:

-Welsh Women’s Aid runs the National Survivors Network which is an online survivor forum for women who have experienced domestic abuse or sexual violence.
+Welsh Women’s Aid runs the National Survivors Network for women who have experienced domestic abuse or sexual violence.
 You are able to access a range of resources and engage with other survivors and services.
-You can sign up to the forum here.

 General mental health and well-being Help and Support